Big Cottonwood Creek

 Big Cottonwood Creek is located in the Wasatch Mountains just east of Salt Lake City.
 It is part of the Big Cottonwood Creek Watershed, which ranges in elevation from 5,000 to 10,500 feet with the headwaters around 9,600 feet.
 The creek flows through the Big Cottonwood Canyon in a westerly direction until it emerges into Salt Lake Valley about 18 mi from its highest source.
-Thence its course is northwesterly through Cottonwood Heights, Holladay, and Murray, Utah for a little over twenty-four miles miles from the headwaters (39 km) until it empties into the Jordan River about 5 mi south of Salt Lake City.
+Thence its course is northwesterly through Cottonwood Heights, Holladay, and Murray, Utah for a little over twenty-four miles from the headwaters (39 km) until it empties into the Jordan River about 5 mi south of Salt Lake City.
 The water eventually flows into the Great Salt Lake.
 In the summer, its waters are all used for irrigation purposes.
 From its source to its original outlet in the Jordan River is about twenty-six miles.